lueschem/lueschem.github.io/_posts/2017-05-05-Cross-Compiling-for-Raspbian.md

 If you would like to add your favourite integrated development environment (IDE) to your cross compilation toolchain you can read on [here](/Running-GUI-Applications-Within-LXD-Container/).

+You can also take a look at [the presentation]({{ site.url }}/assets/pdfs/DebianCross.pdf) I did for an embedded GNU/Linux developer meetup.